 Two groups of potters were incentivized to produce pots.
 One group was paid sheerly for the quantity they produced while the other group was paid for the quality of their work.
 The surprising result was that the first group had not only a larger volume of pots, but also the best quality pots.
 Although their first few pots were poorly made, they honed their craft and soon surpassed the ability of the tedious pot makers.

 Quality is the goal, but it is hard to achieve quality without quantity.
-Even if you delete your first one thousand pages, it’s important to start writing and releasing your work as soon as possible.
+Even if you delete your first one thousand articles, it’s important to start writing and submitting your work for criticism as soon as possible.
 Start journaling.
 Start writing short articles.
-Just start something.
+Just do something.

 Be courageous, be disciplined, hone your craft, and remember that the church must write or die.
 Will you pick up your pen?
 You might just change the world.